 On the Right Road with Fuso

 Starting with “a handful of crew and plant” out of Warkworth in the mid-eighties, Warwick Rhodes Contractors Ltd has gone from strength to strength.
-Warwick has stood by Fuso all the way and he says his faith has been repaid with die-hard reliability and exellent value.
+Warwick has stood by FUSO all the way and he says his faith has been repaid with die-hard reliability and excellent value.

 “It’s the first 50T truck we’ve bought,” says Warwick.
 “Typically our payloads are around 27T, but this gives us more flexibility with what we can cart.”

 Such is the longevity of FUSO trucks that this is the first HD in the stable, alongside trusty Shoguns and Fighters.
 It’s also the first with an AMT.

 "It's going really good, my driver Roger Prictor is pretty happy with the AMT.
 He's still working on how to get the best out of it, after stepping out of an 18-speed manual, but he says it does the job on some of our more challenging routes and certainly has its own advantages, especially coming down hills.

 "He's also impressed with how comfortable the cab is and just how well it rides in general.
 The fuel economy just keeps getting better and better too."

 The 12-speed AMT has an economy mode setting to reduce fuel consumption, paired with an efficient 12-litre OM457-T5 diesel engine, which packs up to 346kW and 2227Nm.
 A host of handling features, including traction control, hill start assist, inter-axle diff lock and a slow manouevre mode, all contribute to driver control and peace of mind.